dominikkempa/psascan/README.md

 The above disk space requirement may in some cases prohibit the use of algorithm, e.g., if there is enough space (5n) on one physical disk to hold the suffix array, but not enough (6.5n) to run the algorithm.
-To still allow the computation in such cases, the `psascan` program implements the -g flag.
+To still allow the computation in such cases, pSAscan implements the -g flag.
 With this flag, one can force pSAscan to use disk space from two physically different locations (e.g., on two disks).
 More precisely, out of 6.5n bytes of disk space used by pSAscan, about n bytes is used to store the so-called "gap array".
 By default, the gap array is stored along with the suffix array.
 The -g flag allows explicitly specifying the location of the gap array.
 This way, it suffices that there is only 5.5n bytes of disk space in the location specified as the destination of the suffix array.
 The remaining n bytes can be allocated in other location specified with the -g flag.

 ### Example

 Assume the location of input/output files and RAM usage as in the example from the previous section.
-To additionally specify the location of the gap array as `/data3/tmp` run the `psascan` command as:
+To additionally specify the location of the gap array as `/data3/tmp` run the `construct_sa` command as:

-    $ ./psascan /data/input.txt -m 8192 -o /data2/sa.out -g /data3/tmp
+    $ ./construct_sa /data/input.txt -m 8192 -o /data2/sa.out -g /data3/tmp